CodeFoxDev/nite/README.md

     - optimizeDeps.include is not yet used
 - Env
   - [ ] Load .env files same way that vite does it
+    - I think it's the same but haven't tested it thoroughly yet
-  - [ ] Add env to import.meta.env (also add vite's custom env variables)
+  - [x] Add env to import.meta.env (also add vite's custom env variables)
 - Imports
   - [ ] Import aliases
   - [ ] Import queries